 Sustaining

-Members who are eligible to sustain are those who will have:

-Completed ten (10) years of active membership; or
+Members who are eligible to sustain are those who will have completed eight (8) years of active membership by the end of JLN’s fiscal year.

-Attained the age of forty (40) by May 31st of the fiscal year and have completed a minimum of five (5) years of active membership.

-Members who are eligible to sustain must request change of status in writing to JLN Headquarters by March 1st of the tenth (10th) active year or by March 1st during a year in which a member is otherwise eligible to sustain.
-This status change is effective June 1st .
+Members who are eligible to sustain must request change of status in writing to JLN Headquarters by March 1st of the eight (8th) active year.
+This status change is effective June 1st.

 Sustaining members who serve as a Sustainer Representative on the Board of Directors and/or Councils shall have the right to vote on questions that come before those entities, unless otherwise stated in the Bylaws or Standing Rules.

 Sustaining members who have reached the age of eighty (80) have all the privileges of Sustaining members but have no further dues obligations to the Association or the League.
-Section

 Admission to Membership

-Eligibility Any woman is eligible for membership if she meets the following requirements:
+Eligibility.
+Any woman is eligible for membership if the member meets the following requirements:

 Age.
-She must be at least 23 years of age, as determined by her age on May 31st of the fiscal year during which her proposal is due.
+Each member must be at least 21 years of age, as determined by the member’s age on May 31st of the fiscal year during which the members application is due.

 Residence.
 There is no residency requirement for prospective members who reside in the Nashville area.

-The non-resident prospective member must meet the following residence requirements: A prospective member must live within the JLN admissions area at the time of her proposal and must live within another Junior League’s admissions area at the time of her invitation.
+A prospective member must live within the JLN admissions area at the start of the fiscal year.

-A prospective member must be oriented by JLN before accepting the invitation to Provisional membership.

 Interest.
-She must have demonstrated an interest in voluntarism, a commitment to community service, and an interest in developing her potential for voluntary community participation.
+Any member must have demonstrated an interest in the mission of the League.
 There shall be no deliberative process in the admissions system.
-She must be able to complete the Provisional Course and fulfill her responsibilities in voluntary service.
+The member must be able to complete the Provisional Course and fulfill their responsibilities in voluntary service.

 Proposal of Members